 Obviously the police must be informed – see HERE – but they can only do so much.
 There is no substitute for self protection, and police say that holidaymakers and residents alike should be on guard everywhere, but particularly at the beach, in supermarkets, in bus queues, and hotels.
 It’s also a good idea to wear crossover bags or bumbags if out walking rather than shoulder bags.
 And put jewellery out of sight, or leave it in a safe if out just for a hike.
 Be on guard, and stay safe.

 Above all, remember that Tenerife is not a crime “hotspot” but obviously we’re a holiday island and people come here in a relaxed manner, and sadly the elderly can inevitably seem like targets, easy pickings for casual or even organized thieves.
-Any visitors whether affected by crime or not can download apps for their smartphones to report incidents: please see HERE for details of the FRESS and AlertCops apps; victims can also report a crime in English by phoning 902 102 112 (Madrid), and they will be given a reference number to take to the police station (that bit is still unavoidable) where their denuncia will be waiting for them to sign along with paperwork to collect for any insurance claim.
+Any visitors whether affected by crime or not can download apps like the AlertCops one for their smartphones to report incidents, or victims can also report a crime in English by phoning 902 102 112 (Madrid).
+They will be given a reference number to take to the police station (that bit is still unavoidable) where their denuncia will be waiting for them to sign along with paperwork to collect for any insurance claim.
 And of course, in an emergency, always ring 112 because the service is a multi-lingual one – and that’s guaranteed multiple languages, at least five, spoken fluently, and with access to further languages too if needed.

 As to what one can use legally as self protection, the answer is anything that you can buy in a licensed shop.
 Everything which comes from an authorized source, such as THIS one in El Camisón, will be legal, and the shops will be qualified to advise on the conditions and circumstance in which the various protective sprays, alarms, or equipment can be used.